tilburgsciencehub/website/content/building-blocks/collaborate-and-share-your-work/use-github/pull-requests.md

 ```
 {{% /codeblock %}}

-At this stage, your changes are visible at your forked copy of the repository.
+At this stage, your changes are visible in your forked copy of the repository.
 The repository owner of the main project doesn't know about these changes yet.

 {{% tip %}}
-**Preview the Tilburg Science Hub website with your changes**
+**Preview the Tilburg Science Hub website**

 When contributing to Tilburg Science Hub, it is very useful to preview changes and see how they will look on the website.